Senior Living Options:

 - Cost of Nursing Home Care: Nursing home care costs an average of $250 per day for a private room.
 If your parent qualifies for nursing home care but cannot afford it, Medicaid may be an option.

-You can hire professionals to take care of your senior’s needs at home.
+You can hire senior care professionals to take care of your senior’s needs at home.
 This could be custodial care, such as housekeeping, meal preparation, or 24-hour medical care.

 Ideal Senior: Seniors who prefer to stay home or live with a family member.